 The most common symptoms of hemorrhoids are pain, burning, itching, discomfort and bleeding.

-Sometimes it’s easier to downplay the symptoms of hemorrhoids rather than deal with them, but remember that if your situation worsens, you’re more likely to require surgery at some point.
+This isn’t just uncomfortable; if the situation worsens, you may even require surgery.
 That’s why it’s better to have healthy habits and try some natural remedies to improve them.

 - Avoid diets that are very high in protein (such as the Atkins diet)

 - Get plenty of fiber from fruits, vegetables, whole grains, and legumes

-- Avoid foods that are high in sugar (sweets, candies, pastries, etc.)
+- Avoid foods that are high in sugar (desserts, candies, pastries, etc.)

 - Drink at least four pints of water a day in winter, and up to six during the summer

 - Don’t drink too much coffee or alcohol